+Staff are checking several sites on the Cannon, Zumbro and Root rivers – all tributaries to the Mississippi – for water temperature, clarity and other conditions.
 Staff will also take water samples for lab analysis to determine levels of nutrients and sediment.
 These are the two most common pollutants in Minnesota waters, with nutrients fueling algal blooms and sediment clouding the water.

 “Pollutant loads are typically highest during and after high precipitation events because many pollutant concentrations are often highest during periods of elevated stream flow.
 Concentrations can also vary between events as the source of runoff and contributing pollutant sources differ with rainfall intensity, areas of bare soil, and other factors,” said Pat Baskfield, hydrologist with the Minnesota Pollution Control Agency (MPCA) groundwater and load monitoring unit.